Every parent is concerned with online safety.

 If there was a news story that happened in your general area, bring it up.

-If not, find a true story that reflects the dangers of teenagers and pre-teens face online.
+If not, find a true story reflecting the dangers teenagers and pre-teens face online.

-Your child must know that these threats are very real.
+Your child must know that these threats are genuine.

 If your child is on the younger side, you’ll probably want to create a child account under your name.

-But as your child gets older and has more freedom, you are going to want access to what they’re doing online — especially on social media.
+But as your child gets older and has more freedom, you will want access to what they’re doing online — especially on social media.

 Social media can be dangerous for teenagers and young children.